mellic03/LLCL-Compiler/docs/README.md

     - `u08`, `u16`, `u32`, `u64` - unsigned 8, 16, 32 and 64-bit integers.
     - `i08`, `i16`, `i32`, `i64` - signed 8, 16, 32 and 64-bit integers.
     - `f32`, `f64` - 32 and 64-bit floating point.

+## Pre-processor
+In this section I document the process of developing the LLCL pre-processor.

+### Macros
+Two types of macro exist, simple replacement macros and function-like macros.
+Function-like macros can take only a single parameter.

 ## Lexer